bigcommerce/dev-docs/docs/api-docs/partner/subscriptions/foundation-guide.md

 1. Fork the [subscription-foundation repository (GitHub)](https://github.com/bigcommerce/subscription-foundation) to your GitHub account.
 2. Clone your fork to your local development environment.
-3. Navigate to your root directory of your cloned repository and install the default packages for your app by running the following command:
+3. Navigate to the root directory of your cloned repository and install the default packages for your app by running the following command:

 ```shell title="Install packages"
 npm install